 The application will be generally be published soon after the 18 months from the priority date.

 Any person who intends to file third party observations on the application will then have 6 months in which to do so.
 The period is 3 months in respect of a Simple Patent.

-The examiner will conduct a new search but is also likely to refer to any examination reports issued for corresponding applications in Europe, US, Australia and others.
+The examiner may conduct a new search but is also likely to rely on any examination reports issued for corresponding applications in Europe, US, Australia and others.

 If the examiner finds that there are lawful grounds for objection (eg. the invention is not novel), the examiner will reject the application.
 The applicant will have an opportunity to appeal the examiner’s decision within a set period of time.
-Usually the applicant will be given 3 months in which to respond to the examiner’s objections (which may be extended up to 1 month on request).
+Usually the applicant will be given 4 months in which to respond to the examiner’s objections (which may be extended).
 If a response is not filed within time, the application will be deemed withdrawn.

 Indonesia is not a signatory to the Budapest Treaty.
 However, the Indonesian Patent Office generally applies the Treaty to applications relating to micro-organisms as if it was a signatory and so will nonetheless take the deposit into consideration when determining whether or not the description is sufficient.

 There is no express statutory exclusion to patent eligibility of isolated nucleic acid molecules.

 For details on the renewal requirements in Indonesia, view South East Asia – Renewal Requirements.